 Most of the game's buildings are listed on the Buildings Allowed panel, with a few notable exceptions.
-Most of the raw materials producers, such as the Foundry, Masonry Shop, Timber Mill, Refinery and Carding Shed, are not listed here.
-The Husbandry buildings, such as Farms, Dairy, Hunter's Lodge, and Fishery and Urchin Quay, aren't listed here either.
-The availability of these buildings is determined solely by a City's Resources and, in certain cases, the Sanctuaries that the player has built in his city.
+Most of the raw materials producers, such as the Foundry, Masonry Shop, Timber Mill and Carding Shed, are not listed here.
+The Husbandry buildings, Farms, Dairy, Boar Hunter's Lodge, Fishery and Urchin Quay, aren't listed here either.
+The availability of these buildings is determined solely by a city's resources.